Olena1788/calculator-project/README.md

 <br />

 # Introduction & Aims
- The application provides a standard calculator functionality and was created to utilise the language of JavaScript.
+ The application provides a basic calculator functionality for doing only addition, subtraction, multiplication and division calculations  and was created to utilise the language of JavaScript.
 <br>
 <br>
 The application is for educational purposes.

 ## Aims
-- To create application with HTML structure, CSS styling, and JavaScript interactivity
+- To create application with HTML structure, basic CSS styling and JavaScript interactivity
 - To create responsive design for accessibility on all devices
 - To use application for quick and easy calculations
 <br />